How do you fit in your school days when you travel? Don’t you get tired of each other? Wow, you were gone how long?

 - Adventures in Mommydom shares advice on how to incorporate journaling into your vacation.

-You can read other posts by iHomeschool Network bloggers about real life learning by clicking on the image below.
+- You can read other posts by iHomeschool Network bloggers about real life learning.